HL7/US-Core/input/pagecontent/general-requirements.md

    - *required* binding strength (CodeableConcept or code datatypes):
       - use the appropriate "unknown" concept code from the ValueSet if available
-      - if the ValueSet does not have the appropriate "unknown" concept code, you must use a concept from the ValueSet otherwise, the instance will not be conformant
+      - if the ValueSet does not have the appropriate "unknown" concept code, you must use a concept from the ValueSet.
+Otherwise, the instance will not be conformant

         - For the US Core profiles, the following mandatory or conditionally mandatory* status elements with required binding have no appropriate "unknown" concept code:
           - `AllergyIntolerance.clinicalStatus`*